MERNCraft/css-only-games-1/README.md

 1. Using checkboxes and radio buttons to store state
 2. Using animations to change state
 3. Using `::before` and `::after` pseudo-elements
-4. Using `z-index` to re-order elements
+4. Using `z-index` to reorder elements
 5. Using the `:hover` pseudo-class to intercept the actions of the mouse
 6. Writing selectors that control the logic
 7. Using custom CSS properties